MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to Microsoft 365 compliance center (https://compliance.microsoft.com/) as **MOD Administrator**.

-2. In left navigation of the Microsoft 365 compliance center, select **Information protection** and select the **Labels** tab.
+2. In the left navigation of the Microsoft 365 compliance center, select **Information protection** and select the **Labels** tab.

 3. Select **Turn on now** next to the following warning message to activate content processing in Office online files.

 	*Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
-You can turn on here, but note that additional configuration is required for Multi-Geo environments.
+You can turn it on here, but note that additional configuration is required for Multi-Geo environments.
 Learn more*

 4. Update the first sensitivity label - **General**.